 Drug Interaction: Chemet is not known to interact with other drugs including iron supplements; interactions have not been systematically studied.
 Concomitant administration of Chemet with other chelation therapy, such as CaNa 2EDTA is not recommended.

-Drug/Laboratory Tests Interaction: Succimer may interfere with serum and urinary laboratory tests.
-In vitro studies have shown succimer to cause false positive results for ketones in urine using nitroprusside reagents such as Ketostix 1 and falsely decreased measurements of serum uric acid and CPK.
+Drug/Laboratory Tests Interaction: Chemet may interfere with serum and urinary laboratory tests.
+In vitro studies have shown Chemet to cause false positive results for ketones in urine using nitroprusside reagents such as Ketostix 1 and falsely decreased measurements of serum uric acid and CPK.

 - Ketostix is a registered trademark of Bayer Diagnostics.

-Pregnancy: Teratogenic Effects - Pregnancy Category C. Chemet has been shown to be teratogenic and fetotoxic in pregnant mice when given subcutaneously in a dose range of 410 to 1640 mg/kg/day during the period of organogenesis.
-In a developmental study in rats, Chemet produced maternal toxicity and deaths at the dose of 720 mg/kg/day or more during organogenesis.
+Pregnancy: Succimer has been shown to be teratogenic and fetotoxic in pregnant mice when given subcutaneously in a dose range of 410 to 1640 mg/kg/day during the period of organogenesis.
+In a developmental study in rats, succimer produced maternal toxicity and deaths at the dose of 720 mg/kg/day or more during organogenesis.

 The dose of 510 mg/kg/day was the highest tolerable dose in pregnant rats.
 Impaired development of reflexes was noted in pups of 720 mg/kg/day group dam.
 There are no adequate and well controlled studies in pregnant women.
 Chemet should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.